Best Blogging Tools and Resources for Homesteaders

 Further Monetization with Info Products, Courses, and Beyond

 Once you’ve built a solid foundation and have reliable traffic, then you can start thinking about expanding your monetization efforts.
-I really like what the Income School guys recommend, though, about waiting until your traffic is at 30,000 or more monthly views before you stress about building anything.
+Don’t stress too much until you have about 30,000 or more monthly views.
 Until then, focus on creating and providing amazing content.

-Once you’re at that point, though, you’ll have enough data, emails, and knowledge to understand what it is your audience wants.
-Then, you can use that (and the Income School Guy’s Monetization Course) to make your info products, courses, memberships, or whatever else floats your homesteading monetization boat.
+Once you’re at that point, you’ll have better data, emails, and knowledge to understand your audience’s needs.
+Then, you can use that to make your info products, courses, memberships, or whatever else floats your homesteading monetization boat.